jacksleight/statamic-memberbox/README.md

 When the `if` parameter is present the tag will only operate if the value is truthy.
 If it’s falsy your template will behave as if the tag wasn’t there at all.

+In this example the entry blueprint contains a toggle field called `protected`, if enabled those entires will be restricted to members:

 ```antlers
 {{ not_member:redirect :if="protected" }}
 ```

-In this example the entry blueprint contains a toggle field called `protected`, if enabled those entires will be restricted to members.
+In this example the content is restricted to members if the value of `secret` is true, if not the content will be displayed to everyone:

 ```antlers
 {{ member :if="secret" }}
   <p>This might be a secret!</p>
 {{ /member }}
 ```

-In this example the content is restricted to members if the value of `secret` is true, if not the content will be displayed to everyone.

 ### Specify additional restrictions